Sign up for #GlobalJustice Weekly

 United by Common Bonds: Stay with the ICC

-The ICC is the greatest advance in history for the protection of global human rights.
+The ICC is one of the greatest advances in history for the protection of global human rights.

 Yes, access to justice remains uneven around the world.
 No, the ICC is not perfect.